course-dprep/actor_diversity_gender_representation_film_industry/README.md

 #### System Requirements

+To run our Makefile on all computers, install Pandoc from <https://pandoc.org/installing.html> following the instructions for your specific operating system.

 To run our Makefile on Linux or Mac, install XQuartz from [https://www.xquartz.org](https://www.xquartz.org/), then follow on-screen instructions.

 #### *Dependencies*

 The makefile runs an Rscript which automatically installs all missing packages in R. Our project depends on the following packages;

 ```
 library(tidyverse)